pauliceia/vgiws/doc/api/feature/layer.md

 This method delete one layer by id = #id.
 - Parameters:
-    - #id (mandatory): the id of the feature that is a positive integer not null (e.g. 1, 2, 3, ...).
+    - #id (mandatory): the id of the resource that is a positive integer not null (e.g. 1, 2, 3, ...).
 - Examples:
-     - Delete a feature by id: ```DELETE http://localhost:8888/api/layer/7```
+     - Delete a resource by id: ```DELETE http://localhost:8888/api/layer/7```
 - Send:
 - Response:
 - Error codes:
     - 400 (Bad Request): Invalid parameter.
     - 403 (Forbidden): It is necessary a user logged in to access this URL.
-    - 404 (Not Found): Not found any feature.
+    - 404 (Not Found): Not found any resource.
-    - 500 (Internal Server Error): Problem when delete a feature.
+    - 500 (Internal Server Error): Problem when delete a resource.
 Please, contact the administrator.
 - Notes: